 You may want to add a call-to-action at the conclusion of your video, which may mean considering your company’s mission-statement.
 Try to make it clear, concise, and clever.
 As with many of these tips, keeping your brand in mind allows for consistency both within a single video production and across multiple shoots.

 Keep an Eye on Metrics

-This may more clearly define your audience, tell you what’s working, etc. Once you have this information, you can maximize the use of your content to extend your reach and hopefully benefit from a snowballing effect.
+Metrics will help clearly define your corporate video marketing plan’s audience and tell you what’s working or not.
+Once you have this information, you can maximize the use of your content to extend your reach and hopefully benefit from a snowballing effect.
 This means that once you know the details for what works, which could include the length of a video, a particular platform, or type of content, you can shoot, edit, and post your videos to serve these advantages.
 For instance, if you see that your 30-second commercial posted to Facebook with certain audience tags is performing better than a 1-minute testimonial video posted on Facebook, this may give you some direction for future posts.
 Metrics allow you to make informed decisions about your content, so keep an eye on them and adjust accordingly.

 Maximize Use of Content

 Once you work with a professional video production company like Tailor Made Media to create your content, there are certain strategies for maximizing the mileage from these videos.
 One tip is to break up a longer piece of content into smaller bits.
 By doing this, you can post more content more often.
 It also means being able to post content across multiple platforms that may have varying specification requirements.
 You can even capture stills from video content to post on Instagram.
 Stretching out your ability to post content means regularly engaging with your audience and frequently reminding them of your product or services.
 You could post a five-minute video once a month or you can post five 1-minute videos over the course of five weeks.
 The latter tactic may be more effective at keeping your audience engaged and informed over time.

 Benefits of a Corporate Video Marketing Plan